integrity-nexus-kai/Quantum_Integrity_Core/README.md

 As a result, observational signatures are not independent predictions, but direct consequences of the consistency structure itself.

+## First Concrete Prediction

+The critical structure in TIG implies the existence of a transition scale at which horizon formation changes qualitatively.

+Near this critical regime, small variations in the effective curvature scale lead to disproportionately large changes in observable properties.

+In particular, this suggests:

+* enhanced sensitivity of photon sphere structure near the transition
+* non-linear shifts in shadow radius for compact objects close to criticality
+* amplified deviations in gravitational wave signatures during merger events involving near-critical configurations

+This behavior is not generic to all modified gravity models, but follows specifically from the existence of a structurally constrained transition between horizon and non-horizon states.

 ## 📂 Repository-Struktur